Delegation Receipt Standard

 Who this is for

-- Contributors — who want to understand the architecture and extend the codebase
+- Contributors — understanding the architecture and proposing changes.

 This is a research project.
 The architecture, data model, and algorithms are documented throughout this site.
 The implementation is the reference implementation of the DRS 4.0 specification.